News

 Published on October 27, 2025

-Key Partnerships Forged
+Key AI Partnerships

-Manufacturing and Internet Giants Join the Fray
+Manufacturing and Internet Giants in AI

-POSCO Group is collaborating with AWS to automate steelmaking and logistics using AI-powered engineering platforms.
-Internet giants Naver and Kakao are also expanding their AI presence through cross-border partnerships.
-Naver's alliances with Aramco Digital, Intel, and Nvidia focus on sovereign cloud platforms and AI hardware.
-Kakao has become the first Korean member of the AI Alliance, launched by IBM and Meta, to promote open-source AI development.
-Kakao will integrate ChatGPT into KakaoTalk, its messaging platform, launching generative AI-powered features soon.
+The POSCO Group is working with AWS to automate steelmaking and logistics processes using AI-powered engineering platforms.
+Meanwhile, internet giants Naver and Kakao are expanding their AI footprint through cross-border partnerships.
+Naver’s alliances with Aramco Digital, Intel, and Nvidia focus on sovereign cloud platforms and AI hardware, while Kakao has become the first Korean member of the AI Alliance, launched by IBM and Meta, to promote open-source AI development.

-The 2025 APEC CEO Summit will be a crucial platform to showcase these advancements and attract further investment.
-The success of these partnerships will depend on effective knowledge transfer, talent development, and a clear strategy for long-term sustainability.
-If executed well, South Korea could indeed become a global AI powerhouse.
-If not, the country risks being a satellite state in the AI universe.
+The 2025 APEC CEO Summit will serve as a critical platform to showcase South Korea’s AI advancements and attract further investment.
+If executed well, these partnerships could solidify South Korea’s position as a global AI powerhouse.
+However, the country must navigate potential risks to avoid becoming a satellite state in the AI universe.